Frequently Asked Questions

 WHY DO I HAVE TO LIST MY FIRST CHOICE OF COLLEGE AND THE OTHER COLLEGES I APPLIED TO?

-We use the first choice of college for planning purposes.
+We use the first choice of college and an applicant’s financial aid award for planning purposes.

 return to questions